Paula Russell, Department Chair

 A science background is essential for individuals interested in any health sciences profession.
 Students considering a career in dental hygiene should take a college-bound course of study in high school that includes algebra, chemistry, and biology or human anatomy and physiology.

-The application deadline is in March or April of the calendar year of enrollment.
+The application deadline is in April of the calendar year of enrollment.
 To be eligible for admission into the Dental Hygiene Program the following minimum eligibility requirements must be met:

 - Applicants must have on file with the Oregon Tech Office of Admissions an official Application for Admission to Oregon Tech, accompanied by a $50 non-refundable fee and official transcripts of each college or university attended.
 Admission to Oregon Tech is independent of admission to the Dental Hygiene Program.
 All applicants to Oregon Tech are admitted as pre-dental hygiene majors until accepted into the dental hygiene program.

 - Applicants must have successfully completed or be in progress of completing all freshmen pre-dental hygiene courses.
-Completion of Introduction to Dental Hygiene (DH 100 on campus or DHE 100 online) is required by the end of spring term.
-All other prerequisite (freshman) courses must be completed by the end of summer term.
+Introduction to Dental Hygiene (DH 100 on campus or DHE 100 online) must be taken through Oregon Tech.
+All other prerequisite (freshman) courses must be completed by the end of spring term.